sb-dor/About-Projects/readme.md

   download location, video quality, and more.
 - **User-Friendly Interface**: Enjoy a clean and intuitive user interface designed to enhance your navigation and usability experience.
-- **Secure and Reliable**: Rest assured that your downloads are safe and secure, with FTube prioritizing user privacy and data protection.

-_Take a look to the app
-on my [GitHub Page](https://github.com/sb-dor/FTube---releases)_
+_Take a look to the app's releases on my [GitHub Page](https://github.com/sb-dor/FTube---releases)_

-_If you want to download the lates version of the app take a look this [link](https://github.com/sb-dor/FTube---releases/releases/download/v1.0.3/app-release.apk)_
+_If you want to download the latest version of the app take a look this [link](https://github.com/sb-dor/FTube---releases/releases/download/v1.0.3/app-release.apk)_

 ## Screenshots